stefanocoretta/phd-project/analysis/scripts/process.praat.md

 ```

 For each file, extract both channels.
-Read from the corrisponding TextGrid in `/data/derived/ultrasound/ID/annotations` and get the starting and end point of the `kinematics` interval.
+Read from the corrisponding TextGrid in `/data/derived/ultrasound/ID/audio` and get the starting and end point of the `vowel` interval.
 Now, we can extract the same interval from channel 2 of the EGG file.
 Rename the ectracted part as `egg`, and execute the main function, which extracts the dEGG trace.